entando/entando-docs/vuepress/docs/next/docs/reference/local-tips-and-tricks.md

 Here are a few common questions about the quickstart environment which uses Multipass to launch an Ubuntu VM, install K3s Kubernetes into it, and then deploy Entando.

 ### General
 1. **How can I remove a quickstart environment?**.
 If you want to completely remove the VM created by Multipass then you can use `multipass delete <VM-NAME>` (where the default VM-NAME for a quickstart is `entando`) and then `multipass purge` to recover the resources.
-If you just want to shutdown Entando but keep the VM you can use `multipass shell <VM-NAME>` to shell into the VM and then remove the namespace via `sudo kubectl delete namespace/entando`.
+If you just want to shutdown Entando but keep the VM you can use `multipass shell <VM-NAME>` to shell into the VM and then remove the namespace via `sudo kubectl delete namespace entando`.

 ### Multipass
 1. **How can I shell into a Multipass VM?** `multipass shell <VM-NAME>`.
 If you don't provide a VM-NAME, multipass will use the default name `primary` and even launch it for you if it doesn't exist.